Governor West signed an agreement to establish the Santee-Wateree Regional Planning Commission. Jim Darby is hired as the first Executive Director.

 Dr. Michael Mikota replaced Jim Darby, the longest-serving Executive Director.

 The COG experienced a fire at the Liberty Street office.
-All data, materials, and historical documents were lost.
+Some data, materials, and historical documents were lost.

 Due to the fire, the COG staff temporarily split and moved to the SC Works Building on Calhoun Street and the Santee Wateree RTA office on Harvin Street.